isaacmg/big_data_learning/readme.md

 The term Big Data most likely originated sometime in the 1990s (you can see one of the earliest PDFs on the subject [here](http://static.usenix.org/event/usenix99/invited_talks/mashey.pdf)).
 The term emerged in response to the growing size of data sets and the need for non-traditional methods of processing them.
 <a name="hadoopbirth"/>
 ### The Birth of Hadoop
 Hadoop originates from the Google File System paper which was published in 2003 and the subsequent follow up paper "MapReduce: Simplified Data Processing on Large Clusters" published in December 2004.
-In 2006 a the Hadoop subproject was created on the Apache Foundations website.
+In 2006 the Hadoop subproject was created on the Apache Foundation website.
 The project was named after Doug Cutting, an engineer at Yahoo, son's toy elephant.
 #### Further Links/References
 [Hadoop on Wikipedia](https://en.wikipedia.org/wiki/Apache_Hadoop)